[This post was originally published in March 2019, and has been revised, expanded, and updated.]

-After the excitement of your new landscaping project wears off you might be dreading having to get rid of all the yard waste you've created.
+Your new yard looks great!
+But now that the excitement of your improved landscaping has waned you still have to get rid of the yard waste you've created.

 One of the challenges with a landscaping project is keeping your work space clear enough to do the job safely and efficiently.
 This is important for a number of reasons, safety being one of them.
 If possible, it's best to have a staging area of some type where you can dump your dirt, sod, rocks, mud and clay, and whatever else you accumulate during your work.